-Laser-Assisted Intrastromal Keratomeleusis or LASIK is an advanced refractive surgical technique.
-In this technique the outer layer of the cornea is lifted up to form a flap and the inner corneal tissue is reshaped with the laser.
+Laser-Assisted Intrastromal Keratomeleusis, or LASIK, is an advanced refractive surgical technique.
+In this technique, the outer layer of the cornea is lifted up to form a flap and the inner corneal tissue is reshaped with the laser.
 Air is then used to seal the flap.
 The whole procedure takes ten minutes and has a rapid visual recovery time.
 Many of the people who have specific general health or eye problems who are not candidates for PRK can have LASIK surgery.
 LASIK is also proving to be the ideal surgical technique for surgically corrected severe cases of myopia.
 LASIK is an ideal procedure for most patients looking into refractive surgery because it is available to correct for myopia, hyperopia and astigmatism.

-Frequently asked questions regarding LASIK surgery
+Frequently asked questions about LASIK Eye Surgery

 - What is Refractive Surgery/LASIK Surgery?

 - What is laser vision correction and what problems can it correct?

 - Can I have both eyes done at once?

 - How long will it last?

 - How can mono vision delay my need for reading glasses?